Generative AI Meets 6G and Beyond: Diffusion Models for Semantic Communications: Open Issues

 \subsubsection{Robustness to Channel Conditions}

 Realistic wireless environments involve time-varying fading, interference, and unpredictable noise.
 Robust sampling on degraded channel measurements is still challenging.
 Current approaches either assume accurate channel knowledge or rely on handcrafted regularizations, both of which are brittle in practice.
+A particularly underexplored dimension is robustness to non-Gaussian noise.
+As discussed in Section~\ref{sec:inverse}, the standard $\ell_2$ measurement guidance implicitly assumes Gaussian disturbances and can destabilize under impulsive interference or heavy-tailed channel residuals.
+While robust loss substitutions (\eg Huber loss, Student-$t$ likelihood) offer pointwise remedies, a systematic framework for diffusion posterior sampling under unknown and possibly non-stationary noise distributions is still lacking.
+Promising directions include learning the noise model jointly with the source prior via score matching on the residual distribution, and incorporating distributionally robust optimization~\cite{rahimian2019distributionally} to guarantee worst-case performance over a family of plausible noise models.